zeroluck/docs/sources/admin-guide/user-management/registration.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/ManageRegistrationMenu.jpg?raw=true)

 For default behavior all checkboxes should be unchecked.

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/registration/ManageRegistrationStart.jpg?raw=true)

 ### Options reference

-Activate Invitation Links Management - Disable public registration.
+  * Activate Invitation Links Management - Disable public registration.
 Start using Invitation Links.
 Required for further configuration of the Invitation Links feature.
-Run invite codes expiration process every: - Part of the Invitation Links feature.
+   * Run invite codes expiration process every: - Part of the Invitation Links feature.
 Allows to configure how often oxTrust will purge expired invitation links from the system.
-Enable registration without invitation - Part of the Invitation Links feature.
+   * Enable registration without invitation - Part of the Invitation Links feature.
 Allow public registration even when Invitation Links are used.
-Enable account expiration - Part of the Invitation Links feature.
-Registered accounts will be subject to an expiration policy Accounts expire after: - Part of the Account Expiration feature.
+   * Enable account expiration - Part of the Invitation Links feature.
+Registered accounts will be subject to an expiration policy
+    * Accounts expire after: - Part of the Account Expiration feature.
 Sets account expiration period.
 After this period registered accounts will be subject to invalidation during the next account expiration process run.
-Run accounts expiration process every: - Part of the Account Expiration feature.
+    * Run accounts expiration process every: - Part of the Account Expiration feature.
 Allows to configure how often oxTrust will invalidate expired user accounts from the system.

-Configure Registration Interception Scripts - Configure Pre-Registration and/or Post-Registration interception scripts.
+  * Configure Registration Interception Scripts - Configure Pre-Registration and/or Post-Registration interception scripts.
-See

-Configure Registration Form Attributes - Add more attributes to the registration form.
+  * Configure Registration Form Attributes - Add more attributes to the registration form.
    Just start typing attribute name in the Attributes Filter and then move desired attributes to the right column.

 ### Invitation Link registration
 When active Invitation Links feature allows to control who can register an account by issuing a unique registration link and sending it to the desired new users.